gavinlyonsrepo/cylon/README.md

 Dependencies
 -------------------------------------
 Some functions require dependencies packages to be installed.
-There are two dependencies and the rest are optional dependencies.
+There are three dependencies and the rest are optional dependencies.
 The optional dependencies are left to user discretion.
 Software will check for missing dependencies and report if user tries to use a function which requires a missing one.